1.8 Million Notes Documents

 Whenever a partner company tells us about a completed IBM Notes and Domino application archiving project, we get very curious.
 How did the project go?
 How did our product perform?
 Is there anything we could do to improve the export process?

 We are also curious about the client’s specific usage scenario.
 Did the client need to archive inactive data from their working applications?
 Or, did they want to retire legacy applications and preserve historical data, including Notes documents, views, links and metadata?

 Last week we talked to our business partners at Indriya.
-They have just completed their first application archiving project for a large global chemical company using Seascape for Notes, our archiving tool.
+They have just completed their first Lotus Notes application archiving project for a large global chemical company using Seascape for Notes, our archiving tool.
 It took them a couple of months to analyze the client’s needs, propose a solution, perform the export and then finally build a custom wrapper around SWING Seascape for Notes in order to provide for a few additional specific client requirements.

 To make a long story short, about 100 client databases residing on IBM Domino servers were identified as candidates for archiving.
 The archiving process went smoothly.
 The resulting Seascape archive looked great when opened in a web browser and mimicked the original Notes application layouts perfectly, resulting in exceptionally high user acceptance of this archiving solution.